rafaelpfreire/code-snippets/linux/debug/gdb/gdb_notes.md

 $3 = 12
 ```

-#Using gdb to View the CPU Registers
+## Using gdb to View the CPU Registers

 The i r command displays the current contents of the CPU registers.

- The first column is the name of the register
+The first column is the name of the register.
 The second shows the current bit pattern in the register, in hexadecimal.
 The third column shows some the register contents in 32-bit/64-bit unsigned decimal.

-#Frames
+## Frames

 A running application maintains a call stack that contains information about its functions that have been called.

 Each item in the stack is a call frame, and each frame contains both the information needed to return to its caller and the information needed to provide the local variables of the function.
 When your program starts, the call stack has only one frame, that of the function main.

 Each function call pushes a new frame onto the stack, and each function return removes the frame for that function from the stack.
 Recursive functions can generate many frames.
 Use backtrace.c for the below commands

 ```bash
 $ gcc backtrace.c -o backtrace -g